Examples of Amazon S3 bucket policies - Amazon Simple Storage Service

 Require SSE-KMS for all objects written to a bucket

 The following example policy requires every object that is written to the bucket to be encrypted with server-side encryption using AWS Key Management Service (AWS KMS) keys (SSE-KMS).
-If the object isn't encrypted with SSE-KMS, the request will be denied.
+If the object isn't encrypted with SSE-KMS, the request is denied.

 Require SSE-KMS with a specific AWS KMS key for all objects written to a bucket